Jaron-S/TSP/README.md

 # TSP
 ### v 1.0.0
-This program solves any travelling salesman problem using a greedy algorithm and heap to maximize efficiency.
+This program contains a function that solves any travelling salesman problem using a greedy algorithm and heap queue to maximize efficiency.

 The function accepts a 2-D list representing an adjacency matrix such as the following:
 ```